Back to Silas S. Brown's home page

 Does gradint-wrapper.exe slow the computer down?It shouldn't!
 The background process wakes up once per hour and checks to see if the computer has hibernated overnight in the meantime.
 If the computer is being slow then it must have other problems, such as:

 - Multiple anti-virus programs all scanning at once (an anti-virus program is no substitute for being careful and/or using a safer operating system, but if you must have one then consider if one is sufficient because the benefits of having more are rarely worth the cost in watching them "fight each other" over disk access),

-- Malware that is unknown to the anti-virus programs, and/or excessive amounts of "advertisement" software that was either pre-loaded by a shop or downloaded by a user who can't tell the difference between advert-supported "free" and real free (try telling them to check for GPL or similar "open source" licenses, and/or verify the reputation of the publisher; don't trust suggestions just because they seem to be from friends or the system),
+- Malware that is unknown to the anti-virus programs, and/or excessive amounts of "advertisement" software that was either pre-loaded by a shop or downloaded by a user who can't tell the difference between advert-supported "free" and real free (try telling them to check for GPL, Apache or similar licenses, and/or verify the reputation of the publisher; don't trust suggestions just because they seem to be from friends or the system),

 - Disk errors on very old hardware.